-Quantification and in vitro release study of trans ferulic acid by UV spectrophotometric method in tablet dosage form.
+Quantification and invitro release study of trans Ferulic acid by UV spectrophotometric method in tablet dosage form.

-Aarti S. Zanwar, Ashim K. Sen, Arsh Trunkwala, Rajesh A. Maheshwari, Dipti Gohil, Dhanya B. Sen.
+Aarti S. Zanwar, Ashim K. Sen, Arsh Trunkwala, Rajesh A. Maheshwari, Dipti Gohil,

+Dhanya B. Sen.

 Department of Pharmacy, Sumandeep Vidyapeeth Deemed to be University, Piparia, Waghodia, Vadodara-391760, Gujarat, India.

-Corresponding Author Aarti S. Zanwar, Department of Pharmacy, Sumandeep Vidyapeeth Deemed to be University, Piparia, Waghodia, Vadodara-391760, Gujarat, India.
-Mobile No.: +91-9724628289 Email: aarti.zanwar@gmail.com
+Corresponding Author, Aarti S. Zanwar, Department of Pharmacy, Sumandeep Vidyapeeth Deemed to be University, Piparia, Waghodia, Vadodara-391760, Gujarat, India.

+Mobile No.: +91-9724628289

+Email: aarti.zanwar@gmail.com

-Abstract: Many potent bioactive compounds serve as antioxidants in the nutraceutical industry and contribute to the prevention of numerous chronic and degenerative diseases.
-Also, customers have a highly positive outlook on bioactive compounds because of their additional health and wellness benefits.
-So, demand for such products has increased in the market.
-Hence, the development of an analytical method for the rapid and inexpensive quantification of ferulic acid in marketed formulations is very important to ensure that consumers obtain ferulic acid, which gives assurance of the purity of the product.
-So, the UV spectrophotometric method was developed using the wavelength of maximum absorbance for ferulic acid at 320 nm in methanol for the assay study and 310 nm in phosphate buffer with pH 6.8 for the dissolution study.
-The linearity and range of the proposed method of ferulic acid calibration curve encompass 5-20 μ g/ml and 5-25 μ g/ml for assay and dissolution studies, respectively.
-The variability among the repeatability and intermediate precision studies was less than 2% RSD.
-The ferulic acid recovered was in the range of 99 to 102 percent from the marketed formulation, recommending that the method can be applied to commercial formulations without the interference of the excipients for both studies.
+Abstract: Many potent bioactive compounds serve as antioxidants in the nutraceuticals industry and contribute in the prevention of numerous chronic and degenerative diseases.
+Also, customers have a highly positive outlook on bioactive compounds because of its additional health and wellness gains.
+So their demand of such product is increased in the market.
+Therefore, the development of a analytical method for the rapid and inexpensive quantification of ferulic acid in marketed formulation is very important to ensure that the consumers obtain the ferulic acid which give assurance of purity of product.
+So, the UV Spectrophotometric method was developed using the wavelength of maximum absorbance for ferulic acid at 320 nm in methanol for assay study and 310 nm in Phosphate buffer having pH 6.8 for dissolution study.
+Linearity and range of the proposed method of ferulic acid calibration curve encompassing of 5-20 μ g/ml and 5-25 μ g/ml for assay and dissolution studies, respectively.
+Variability among the repetability and intermediate precision study was less than 2 (% RSD).
+The ferulic acid recovered in ranged of 97 to 102 percent from the marketed formulation, recommending that the method can be applied for commercial formulation without the interference of excipients for both the studies.

-Conclusion: The determination of ferulic acid using UV spectroscopy was made easy, accurate, and affordable.
-The measurement of ferulic acid in commercial formulations and its dissolution study can be done effectively using the aforementioned UV method to ensure the quality of the product and to study the dissolution profile of the ferulic acid in tablet dosage form.
-The developed UV technique was effectively employed to estimate the ferulic acid content and in vitro release in the marketed formulation.
+Conclusion: The determination of ferulic acid using UV-visible spectroscopy was made easy, accurate, and affordable.
+The measurement of ferulic acid in commercial formulations and its dissolution study can be done effectively using the aforementioned UV-visible method to ensure the quality of product and to study the dissolution profile of the ferulic acid in tablet dosage form.
+The developed UV-Visible technique was effectively employed to estimate the ferulic acid content and in vitro release in marketed formulation.